Skip to content

 But there’s something a little different about it too…

 The pattern is designed to work with any of 5 yarn weights including 4ply / fingering / sock weight, double knit, aran or worsted, chunky and super chunky.
-You are essentially getting 5 patterns in one!

-So often crocheters become disenchanted with making garments because they cannot get the fit to suit them.
 The Any Yarn Will Do sweater aims to solve that issue by offering different gauge options to choose from.

 Download the Any Yarn Will Do Sweater Pattern Now from Ravelry, Etsy or Love Crafts Crochet